Good Energy's innovation projects

 Good Energy is part of this pan-European project to both inform and learn from our neighbors, and help promote a renewable and competitive electricity system across Europe.
-The project kicked off early in 2016 and over the next few months Good Energy, alongside other project partners, will be analysing the suitability of existing business models for supporting the development of renewables.
-Check back in for updated information.
+The project kicked off early in 2016 and over the next few months Good Energy, alongside other project partners, worked to analyse the suitability of existing business models for supporting the development of renewables.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement N° 691689.